FAQs About Wildlife

 If you have found a non-native animal such as a pigeon, rabbit or fox, please be aware that Wildlife Victoria is only able to provide hands-on assistance with native animals.
 For assistance with non-native animals, including domestic animals such as cats or dogs, please contact the RSPCA on 9224 2222 or your local council.

 Q. How many calls does Wildlife Victoria receive?

-During busy periods, like spring and summer, the Wildlife Victoria Emergency Phone Service receives up to 300 calls a day.
-Wildlife Victoria receives over 60,000 calls each year.
+Wildlife Victoria's Emergency phone lines operate 24 hours a day, 7 days a week.
+During busy periods, like spring and summer, the Wildlife Victoria Emergency Response Service receives up to 300 calls a day.

 Q. Is Wildlife Victoria funded by the government to rescue native wildlife?